 - 2.Treatment room count, privacy, and equipment footprints

-- 3.Lighting hierarchy for service and retail areas
+- 3.Lighting plan for service and retail areas

-We help med spa operators translate brand goals into phased, buildable scope before execution starts.
+We help med spa operators turn brand goals into a clear, buildable scope before the work starts.

 Frequently Asked Questions